 Candidates have to reverse the vehicle into a designated parking space in one attempt.
-The parking space may be in the form of "S" or "L" shape, depending on the surrounding condition of the test venue.
+The parking space may be in the form of "S" or "L" shape, depending on the surrounding conditions of the test venue.
 In the course of reversing, the vehicle should not touch the marker cones or the kerb.
-After parking, the entire vehicle should be brought within the boundary of the parking space, any part of the test vehicle should not overhang any white line or the kerb; furthermore, the wheels should not touch any white line or the kerb.
-Apart from the above requirements, the extreme rear of the vehicle should stay within the 1-metre yellow stopping area.
-For L-shape parking, if the parking space is comparatively shorter than the vehicle, the front part of it is allowed to overhang the front white line.
+After parking, any part of the test vehicle should not overhang any white line or the kerb; furthermore, the wheels should not touch any white line or the kerb.
+Apart from the above requirements, the extreme rear of the vehicle should stay within the 1- metre yellow stopping area.
+If the parking space is comparatively shorter than the vehicle, the front part of it is allowed to overhang the front white line.
+Candidates should take note that repeated steering at rest will NOT be accepted during the reversing and parking.
+Driving Examiners will regard this as a serious mistake which may eventually lead to a failure.